Health care bill impact on premiums, uninsured, pre-existing conditions

 In states that waived EHB's and protections for pre-existing conditions, premiums would be lower for some healthy people but "a few million" consumers would purchase plans that were so skimpy as to "not cover major medical risks" and thus not be considered insurance.

-As was the case with the previous bill, CBO estimated that the bill would cut Medicaid spending by over $800 billion, leaving program with 14 million fewer people enrolled after a decade.
+As was the case with the previous bill, the CBO estimated that the bill would cut Medicaid spending by over $800 billion, leaving the program with 14 million fewer people enrolled after a decade.
+The program covers low-income Americans, people with disabilities, and seniors, many of whom pay for home aides and long term residential care through the program.

 The money saved by slashing Medicaid and reducing subsidies for people to purchase private insurance would largely go to repealing Obamacare's taxes on high-income earners and medical companies, which would cost $664 billion over 10 years.
 The bill would also reduce revenues by another $210 billion by repealing penalties for individuals who choose not to purchase insurance — the so-called individual mandate — and for employers who don't provide coverage.